The Dual Eligible Coalition

 The Comprehensive Care for Dual Eligible Individuals Act

-The Coalition is proud to support Sen. Sherrod Brown’s (D-OH) and Sen. Rob Portman’s (R-OH) recently introduced bill, The Comprehensive Care for Dual Eligible Individuals Act of 2022.
-The bill provides states with the option to develop an All-Inclusive, Integrated Medicare-Medicaid (AIM) Program, which provides state an option to—with robust CMS oversight—administer a single integrated program for full benefit dual eligible beneficiaries.
+The Coalition was proud to support Sen. Sherrod Brown’s (D-OH) and Sen. Rob Portman’s (R-OH) bill, The Comprehensive Care for Dual Eligible Individuals Act of 2022.
+The bill sought to provide states with the option to develop an All-Inclusive, Integrated Medicare-Medicaid (AIM) Program, which provides state an option to—with robust CMS oversight—administer a single integrated program for full benefit dual eligible beneficiaries, such that beneficiaries would no longer have to navigate separate programs to meet their complex needs The Coalition supported this legislation as a critical step for states to integrate program financing, administration, eligibility processes, and benefits to create the fullest, most integrated benefit possible for full benefit dual eligible beneficiaries, and is continuing to work toward its reintroduction.

 Our Members